Transport properties in a model of confined granular mixtures at moderate densities: Granular binary mixtures

+\vicente{In contrast to the monocomponent limiting case, for which the dependence of $\Delta^*$ on $\al$ is explicitly given by Eq.\ \eqref{5.28.2}, the dependence of $\Delta^*$ and $T_1^{(0)}/T_2^{(0)}$ on the parameters of the mixture is determined by numerically solving the set of coupled equations $\zeta_1^*=0$ and $\zeta_2^*=0$.
+An estimate of the partial cooling rates $\zeta_i^*$ by assuming Maxwellian distributions for the zeroth-order solutions $f_i^{(0)}(\mathbf{V})$ are given by Eq.\ \eqref{3.21}.
+As previously mentioned, the forms \eqref{3.21} yield good agreement with computer simulations for both $\Delta^*$ and $T_1^{(0)}/T_2^{(0)}$.\cite{BSG20}}

 Figure \ref{fig2} shows the (reduced) diffusion transport coefficients $D_{11}^*(\al)/D_{11}^*(1)$, $D_{12}^*(\al)/D_{12}^*(1)$, and $D_1^{*T}(\al)/D_1^{*T}(1)$ as functions of the (common) coefficient of restitution $\al_{ij}\equiv \al$ for $d=2$ and $x_1=0.5$.
 Three different mixtures have been considered in the low-density regime ($\phi=0$).
-For hard disks ($d=2$), the solid volume fraction $\phi$ is \beq \phi=\frac{\pi}{4}\left(n_1\sigma_1^2+n_2\sigma_2^2\right). \eeq Here, $D_{11}^*(1)$, $D_{12}^*(1)$, and $D_1^{*T}(1)$ refer to the values of the diffusion coefficients for elastic collisions ($\al=1$).
-Although the deviations of the diffusion transport coefficients from their forms for elastic collisions in the $\Delta$-model are generally smaller than those in the conventional IHS model,\cite{GD02,GMD06,GM07} we observe that the effect of inelasticity on mass transport in two-dimensional, confined granular mixtures can be significant, especially for mixtures of particles with the same mass density (the case $\sigma_1/\sigma_2=3$ and $m_1/m_2=9$).
+For hard disks ($d=2$), the solid volume fraction $\phi$ is \beq \phi=\frac{\pi}{4}\left(n_1\sigma_1^2+n_2\sigma_2^2\right). \eeq Here, $D_{11}^*(1)$, $D_{12}^*(1)$, and $D_1^{*T}(1)$ refer to the values of the diffusion coefficients for elastic collisions ($\al=1$). \vicente{It must be recalled that $\Delta^*$ and $T_1^{(0)}/T_2^{(0)}$ change in Fig.\ \ref{fig2} with the parameters of the mixture.} Although the deviations of the diffusion transport coefficients from their forms for elastic collisions in the $\Delta$-model are generally smaller than those in the conventional IHS model,\cite{GD02,GMD06,GM07} we observe that the effect of inelasticity on mass transport in two-dimensional, confined granular mixtures can be significant, especially for mixtures of particles with the same mass density (the case $\sigma_1/\sigma_2=3$ and $m_1/m_2=9$).
 Regarding the dependence on the mass ratio, we find that the (dimensionless) coefficients $D_{11}^*$ and $D_{12}^*$ increase monotonically with respect to their elastic forms with decreasing $\al$ (i.e, as the inelasticity in collisions increases), except for $D_{12}^*$ when $m_1/m_2=(\sigma_1/\sigma_2)^2=9$, where this coefficient exhibits weak non-monotonic dependence on $\al$ for relatively high inelasticity.

 For the thermal diffusion coefficient, $D_1^{*T}$, it is apparent that, for a given diameter ratio, the coefficient increases with inelasticity when the mass ratio is greater than 1 and decreases when the mass ratio is less than 1.
 Conversely, for $m_1/m_2=9$ (where both species have the same mass density), the ratio of $D_1^{*T}(\al)/D_1^{*T}(1)$ decreases monotonically with decreasing $\al$.
 Figure \ref{fig2} also shows that all diffusion coefficients are positive.